ZakYeo/should-i/README.md

 - Live display of weather information based on location
 - Map display of user's location
 - Comment system to write & display comments from users
-- Thumbs up or down other users' comments
+- Thumbs up or down other users' comments (saves to DynamoDB)
 - View nearby comments submitted by other users based on location
 - Loading animations for components while fetching weather data
 - Loading animation on 'Submit' button when submitting a comment